VASP chain for FATF Travel Rule

 Besides all these requirements, both VASPs need to run sanction checks on the, for them, unknown users.
 So the beneficiary VASP runs checks on the originator user, and the originating VASP runs checks on the beneficiary user.

-Unhosted wallets (self-hosted wallets) earn a separate section (section 179 and 180) in the updated guidance from the FATF.
-For one, unhosted wallets are considered of higher risk in general.
-Also, when receiving a deposit from an unhosted wallet, a VASP must gather the same data as in a VASP-to-VASP transaction.
+Self-hosted wallets earn a separate section (section 179 and 180) in the updated guidance from the FATF.
+For one, self-hosted wallets are considered of higher risk in general.
+Also, when receiving a deposit from a self-hosted wallet, a VASP must gather the same data as in a VASP-to-VASP transaction.
 That means that the VASP needs to obtain the originator information, but that data can be unverified.
 The beneficiary data should again be acquired from the originator, which would be the unhosted wallet system in the mentioned case of a VASP that receives a deposit.

 Travel Rule Protocol (TRP)